shreekumar3d/soib_2023/NOTES.md

 I was able to run 24 threads - but that took 2757 seconds.
 Useful, but not a very big improvement - and certainly not representative of using 3x more threads.

+The sweet spot seemed to be at 16 (same as number of cores).
+The job finished in 2472 seconds.
+Increasing parallelism to 18 jobs increased runtime to 2600 secs.
+The CPUs were idle.
+This is likely due to memory bandwidth or other constraints